sumerc/sumerc.github.io/content/posts/making-python-fitter-and-faster.md

 The concept is similar to traditional JIT compilers: Python performs a tracing step to identify potential hotspots and then converts them to machine code.
 Instead of dynamically compiling code, static pre-compiled bytecodes are copied into memory and patched during runtime.
 This means that as the program executes, only specific segments of the machine code are modified on-the-fly—hence the term “copy-and-patch.”

 In this [insightful talk](https://www.youtube.com/watch?v=kMO3Ju0QCDo), Brandt Bucher provides a perfect demonstration of how copy-and-patch works under the hood.
-I attempted to visualize the concept based on what I learned to deepen my understanding:
+I attempted to visualize the concept based on what I learned from the talk:

 ![](/jitflow.png)